-- Vehicle and pedestrian traffic will be maintained at Northampton and East Ferry Streets via temporary bridges. - Dodge Street and East Utica Street may be closed at times during the construction sequence.
+- Vehicle and pedestrian traffic will be maintained at Northampton and East Ferry Streets via temporary bridges. - Best Street, Dodge Street and East Utica Street may be closed at times during the construction sequence.
 Pedestrian-only temporary bridges would be used as appropriate to maintain east-west connectivity during the construction period.
-Pedestrian crossings over the Kensington Expressway would be located at a maximum spacing of approximately 1,300 feet. - The Best Street bridge will be replaced in stages to maintain vehicle and pedestrian access.
+Pedestrian crossings over the Kensington Expressway would be located at a maximum spacing of approximately 1,300 feet.

 To achieve the above requirements, existing bridge structures would need to be replaced with temporary bridge superstructures (as needed) on proposed retaining walls as early work items.
-(See Appendix G.) These temporary bridges would then be replaced with the final roof decking one half at a time, successively diverting traffic to the reconstructed half.
+(See Appendix F.) These temporary bridges would then be replaced with the final roof decking one half at a time, successively diverting traffic to the reconstructed half.
 The proposed realignment causes an offset between the existing bridge piers and the center wall, which does not allow for partial removal/replacement of one span at a time while also maintaining sufficient horizontal clearances to maintain traffic in all construction stages.

 Placement of new permanent bridges at the existing or proposed cross street locations in lieu of temporary bridges was investigated.
 The final surface elevations at the proposed cross street locations provide approximately 13'-3" vertical clearance to the existing Kensington roadway surface.
 As such, the Kensington would need to be lowered by approximately 9" to achieve 14'-0" or by approximately 15" to achieve 14'-6" minimum vertical clearance.
 Note that the existing bridges within the project limits generally have 14'-6" to 15'-0" vertical clearance, with the controlling structure currently having 14'-5" vertical clearance.
 As such, it would not be recommended to permit less than 14'-6" vertical clearance for temporary conditions.
-Ideally, with these structures intended to have a 75+ year design life, it would be preferrable to provide greater vertical clearance to minimize the potential for vehicular impact of the new structure during construction.
+Ideally, with these structures intended to have a 100 year design life, it would be preferrable to provide greater vertical clearance to minimize the potential for vehicular impact of the new structure during construction.